 We need to agree that SSRS reports are exceptional when it comes to operational reporting.
 Period!

-But, in dynamic environments like a Finance Company or a Marketing Firm – prediction of future trends is indomitable.
+But, in dynamic environments like a Finance Company or a Marketing Firm – prediction of future trends is indomitable

 Power BI is laced with impeccable features like AI-powered analytics and machine algorithms.